Contributed by Annaëlle Barreau

 In 2016, Akua Agyemfra, a server at a Toronto Jack Astor restaurant wore her natural hair in a bun and was sent home by the manager who required that female staff wear their hair down, despite Agyemfra showing that her natural hair does not fall straight.
 In the same year, Cree Ballah, a biracial employee, was asked by fast-fashion brand Zara to remove her box braids and told they did not fit the brand’s “clean professional look”.
 In 2019, Edmonton AGO Bistro worker, Natasha Doyle-Merrick, quit her job after being told her hair could ‘scare’ customers.
 This is unfortunate, as employees should not have to quit in such instances.
 However, environments that scrutinize Afro hair in such a manner are also often the host of other toxic and discriminatory behaviours.

-In 2014, Lettia McNickle was working as a hostess at Madisons Bar and Grill and was asked to leave because of her braids.
+In 2014, Lettia McNickle was working as a hostess at Madisons Bar and Grill and was requested to leave because of her braids.
 Her hours were then cut until she was eventually fired.
-The Quebec Human Rights Commission held McNickle was the victim of racial and gender discrimination. and ordered the owner of the restaurant to pay $14,500 in damages.
-The case will proceed to the Human Rights Tribunal, as McNickle hadn’t received the money as of 2018.
+The Quebec Human Rights Commission held McNickle was the victim of racial and gender discrimination, and ordered the restaurant’s owner to pay $14,500 in damages.
+The case will proceed to the Human Rights Tribunal, as McNickle had not received the money as of 2018.

 In the 2010 Human Rights Tribunal of Ontario case, Armstrong v.
 Anna’s Hair & Spa, a salon that refused to massage or wash Armstrong’s hair, arguing they don’t do “Black hair” (his hair was in dreadlocks) was ordered to pay compensation of $1,000 and complete the Ontario’s Human Rights Commission’s (HRC) online training module on human rights.
 The application related to sections 1 and 9 of the Human Rights Code, which provides that “every person has a right to equal treatment with respect to services without discrimination because of a number of grounds, including race, colour, and ethnic origin, and no person shall infringe or do, directly, or indirectly anything that infringes a right.”